The Improved And Enhanced Color Panel – Photoshop CC 2014

 In this tutorial, we'll take a quick look at the improvements and enhancements Adobe has made to the Color panel in Photoshop as part of the Creative Cloud 2014 updates.

 As we'll see, not only is the Color panel now fully resizable, but it also gives us two new ways of choosing colors — the Hue Cube and the Brightness Cube — both of which have been borrowed from Photoshop's Color Picker and designed to make choosing colors in Photoshop faster and more intuitive.

-Of course, to benefit from these new features in Photoshop CC 2014, you'll need to be a monthly subscriber to the Adobe Creative Cloud.
+Of course, to benefit from these new features in Photoshop CC 2014, you'll need to be a monthly subscriber to Photoshop.